 President Jomo Kenyatta welcomed representatives of the 58-nation Governing Council of the United Nations Environmental Programme (U.

-President Jomo Kenyatta welcomed representatives of the 58-nation Governing Council of the United Nations Environmental Programme (U.N.E.P.) to Nairobi on Wednesday (13 March) for their second session.
+Background: President Jomo Kenyatta welcomed representatives of the 58-nation Governing Council of the United Nations Environmental Programme (U.N.E.P.) to Nairobi on Wednesday (13 March) for their second session.

 The Council - which was set up to review and plan environmental projects - elected the Kenyan Foreign Minister, Dr. Njoroge Mungai as its President on Monday (11 March).
 In his acceptance speech, Dr. Mungai said it was his sincere wish that this session of the U.N.E.P.
 Council would be remembered by future generations as the first to give "concrete solutions and recommendations as a positive measure towards solving the pressing problems of the environment".